Looking for something?

 Aurora: That is all she wrote, as you humans say.
 I promise.

 We'll see about that, space girl.
-I imagine Aurora passing a voice kinda like Alexa's or Siri's...unless she's yelling about something.
+I imagine Aurora possessing a voice kinda like Alexa's or Siri's...unless she's yelling about something.
 Then she sounds like a robotic Wicked Witch of the West.
 ANYWAY, Aurora is quite skilled at looking like she's going to charge headfirst into a door.
 She can't do the splits.

 These legs can rotate, though.
 Like, all the way around.